-Adjustable versus fixed rate loans
+Differences between adjustable and fixed rate loans

-You might choose an Adjustable Rate Mortgage to get a very low introductory interest rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate goes up.
-ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they cannot sell or refinance with a lower property value.
+Most people who choose ARMs do so when they want to take advantage of lower introductory rates and do not plan to remain in the house for any longer than the introductory low-rate period.
+ARMs can be risky in a down market because homeowners can get stuck with rates that go up if they can't sell or refinance at the lower property value.